 After experiencing the side effects, I began to dig a little deeper into the world of maca.
 That was when I discovered the historical use of maca by the Peruvians.
 I also began to read comments and forum posts of people who were experiencing symptoms from raw maca consumption.
 And there are a lot of them out there in the vast world of the internet.
 So I know that it’s not an isolated problem.

 Do I recommend maca?
 Usually not.
-The side effect potential and the thyroid implications for me outweight the benefits.
+The side effect potential and the thyroid implications for me outweigh the benefits.
 But that’s for me.

 Even with the digestive issues out of the way, maca root does have an effect on hormone levels.
-So start of slow and listen to your body to see if it is tolerating the maca powder.
-If you start experiencing mood issues, insomnia or rapid heartbeat, then discontinue taking maca.
+So start off slow and listen to your body to see if it is tolerating the maca powder.
+If you start experiencing mood issues, insomnia, or rapid heartbeat, then discontinue taking maca.

-Biologically, we are all different and different herbs and food will have a different response in our body.
-So just because one guru says something will work for you does not necessarily mean that it’s true.
+Biologically, we are all different.
+And different herbs and food will have a different response in our bodies.
+Just because one guru says something will work for you does not necessarily mean that it’s true.
 Your best defense is to learn as much as you can, and listen to your body!